May 28, 2019

-“This increasing level of CEO oversight shows the importance of CX to the bottom line, hence the need for measurement, says Ed Thompson, vice president and distinguished analyst at Gartner.
+“This increasing level of CEO oversight shows the importance of CX to the bottom line, hence the need for measurement,” says Ed Thompson, Distinguished VP Analyst, Gartner.

 Most large organizations with revenue of more than $1 billion have more than 50 CX metrics — some as many as 200 — all owned and managed by different people in different parts of the organization.

 Customer retention or loyalty metrics are often owned by someone in marketing, first-call resolution metrics are owned by the customer service department, repeat orders are owned by the finance department and timeliness is owned by the supply chain team or operations.
 CX metrics have several uses.

 They can be used to communicate the rationale for previous investments; validate whether improvements have taken place; set goals and targets for future improvements; or intervene when remedial action is needed.
 Thompson defines the five main types of CX metrics and provides best practices for CX leaders when defining them.

 Although the number of metrics used is large, most fit into five categories.

 Organizations turning to CX management must first define what CX means to the organization and then decide how to measure it.
 Measuring the customer experience has multiple purposes, depending on the maturity of the organization.
 The purpose might be to move from a measurement “anarchy,” where each team or department measures in isolation, to a state where measuring is an aid to an overall CX performance improvement.

 “Avoid focusing only on one top-level CX metric, such as CSAT or Net Promoter Score (NPS),” says Thompson.
 “Instead, consolidate all the relevant metrics into a CX dashboard, build a hierarchy of metrics, or construct an index that covers as many aspects of employee engagement, quality, satisfaction, loyalty and advocacy as possible, and share it across departments.”

 Read more: Is Your Organization Customer Centric?